GUIDE TO THE RIVER ROY

 Andrew Arnott (March 2006)...'We did this at very low water on Saturday (25th March 2006) and the last significant rapid in the gorge has a siphon on the right.
 Above the rapid there is a large eddy on river left behind a cliff.
 The rapid is the one which forms an S bend in low water and has a tight exit on river left.
 However, as we found out it also has an even tighter submerged exit on river right which led to a few scary moments and an hour and a half trying to retrieve a lodged boat.
 Portage is long and difficult (involving climbing out of the gorge on river right, and climbing back in again further down) and perhaps the gorge should be avoided at such low levels.'

-Eventually the river eases above a notable grade 4 ledge/ reef fall which you'll want to inspect (called 'Wish You Were Here' in Terry Storrys' guidebook).
-This is a good starting spot in low water conditions, it's visible from the road.
-A following long rapid leads you down towards the grade 4 Roy Gorge.
+A long rapid leads you down towards the grade 4 Roy Gorge.
 Be on the lookout for the PORTAGE.
-This is where the river flows under a narrow undercut, paddleable in high water but pretty dangerous.
+This is where the river used to flow under a narrow undercut which has now collapsed, paddleable at grade 5 in high water but pretty dangerous.

 Directly below the portage, you'll have to seal launch into the gorge to run a ledge and narrow s-bend rapid, perhaps the trickiest part of the Roy.
 If there are no rocks exposed in the water above this ledge, the river is high and the stopper is a 'nasty'...I watched a friend get four 'ends' in this stopper in as many seconds, which would have been great if he'd intended it.